Equipment to help you live independently at home

 We want everyone to live healthy, active and independent lives for as long as possible and to have control of their lives.
-If you are frail, or have a disability or sensory needs you might benefit from having some equipment at home to help you remain independent.

 There is a wide range of minor equipment available that can be used in your home to make life easier and help you remain independent.

 - stair rails

 - raised toilet seating